vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

 !!! note

     - Make sure all the processes of services on each machine are started.
-Otherwise, you will fail to start the Nebula Graph services.
+Otherwise, you will fail to start Nebula Graph.

     - When the graphd process, the storaged process, and the metad process are all started, you can use `all` instead.